lyteloli/NekoGram/README.md

 ##### Update flow
 When we have an update that should be handled we have a couple options (refer to the schema above).
 In any case a Menu object is being constructed in the first place.
-This object is a class representing your JSON-defined menu.
+This object is a class representing your menu defined in JSON/YAML.
-It contains all the data from JSON file and a few useful methods.
+It contains all the data from JSON/YAML file and a few useful methods.

 #### What is called a Formatter?
 Formatters are crucial part of NekoGram since they allow you to replace placeholders in your Menus with useful